Skip to main content

 In practice, climate indices help answer questions that normals cannot answer well on their own:

-That is the key distinction: normals describe the baseline, while climate indices describe the behavior of extremes.
+That is the key distinction: normals describe the baseline, while climate indices quantify selected characteristics of extremes, including their frequency, intensity, duration or persistence.

 Problem 4: A Station Normal Is Not the Same as a Regional Climate